Program Blocks

 Three young people preparing food in a kitchen.
 The person on the left is chopping vegetables on a red cutting board, the person in the middle is shredding cheese or similar ingredient into a bowl, and the person on the right is smiling and holding a spatula.

 In Harvest Kitchen, students transform the farm’s bounty into meals for the entire community.
-Working alongside chefs and farm staff, they learn food preparation, preservation, and the joy of shared nourishment.
+Working alongside chefs and farm staff, they learn kitchen skills, food preparation and preservation, and the joy of cooking.

 Three women wearing green aprons chopping butternut squash in a kitchen.